mubarakmarafa/rubric_generator/README.md

 # Worksheet Rubric Generator

-An AI-powered tool for teachers that automatically generates rubrics for worksheet questions.
+An AI-powered tool that automatically generates rubrics for worksheet questions.
 Upload an image of a question, and get an appropriate grading rubric based on the question type.

 ## Features